vaibhavantil2/mopub-android-sdk/README.md

 ## New in this Version
 Please view the [changelog](https://github.com/mopub/mopub-android-sdk/blob/master/CHANGELOG.md) for a complete list of additions, fixes, and enhancements in the latest release.

-- **Features**

 - **Bug Fixes**
-  - Handle WebViewClient#onRenderProcessGone for API 26+ devices regarding the VAST icon WebView so WebView crashes do not take the entire process with it.
-  - Fix rewarded video duration calculation.
-  - Fix rare `InvalidStateException` when finishing a VAST video with a companion image.
+  - Fix `InvalidStateException` when finishing VAST videos on some devices.
-  - Fix `UnsupportedOperationException` caused by non-hierarchical URIs.
-  - Fix release issues from 5.16.2.

 ## Requirements